 First Nations schools are funded by the federal government and operated by local First Nations.
-Schools in B.C. are supported by the First Nations Education Steering Committee (FNESC) and the First Nations Schools Association (FNSA).
+First Nations schools in BC are supported by the First Nations Education Steering Committee (FNESC) and the First Nations Schools Association (FNSA).

-Most First Nations schools are outside of the Province's jurisdiction.
-Some choose to also become B.C. certified independent schools.
+Most First Nations schools are outside of the Province's jurisdiction; however, some First Nations schools may choose to become BC certified independent schools.

-B.C. works in partnership to help build capacity in the First Nations school system.
-B.C. has:
+BC works in partnership to help build capacity in the First Nations school system.
+BC has:

-- Consulted on changes to provincial education legislation, policy, standards, and funding. - Shared expertise, learning resources, and bulk purchasing opportunities. - Given on-reserve schools access to B.C. graduation assessments, the Dogwood Diploma, and the Adult Dogwood Diploma.
+- Consulted on changes to provincial education legislation, policy, standards, and funding. - Shared expertise, learning resources, and bulk purchasing opportunities. - Given on-reserve schools access to BC graduation assessments, the Dogwood Diploma, and the Adult Dogwood Diploma.

-To fulfill commitments in the Tripartite Education Agreement, the ministry has been working directly with the FNSA to deliver assessments and to graduate students in First Nations schools under federal jurisdiction.
+To fulfill commitments in the British Columbia Tripartite Education Agreement (BCTEA), the Ministry has been working directly with the FNSA to deliver assessments and to graduate students in First Nations schools under federal jurisdiction.